 The same calculations for the same trip but in first class (fare class Z, which yields 190% for a silver member) costs $717 and yields 6,179 MQM’s, or 11.6 cents per MQM.
 You will generally (but not always) receive marginally fewer miles per dollar on higher fare classes, but on the other hand, you will receive significantly more miles per trip.

 Examples of Other Flights We Have Found – Nothing Under ¢7 per Mile

 Here at Chatflights, we can help find the best possible mileage return for our customers.
 Here are some recent examples of flights we found that yielded a good mileage return.

-DISCLAIMER: Often times, these Mileage Run trips are booked with relatively short notice since we are usually looking to “top up” before a deadline for our customers, so most of these trips were booked in the near future.
-For the purpose of comparison however, the fourth trip below is an example of what you can achieve with a few months’ notice, achieving a better cost per mile than ¢7.
+DISCLAIMER: Oftentimes, these mileage run trips are booked with relatively short notice, since we are usually looking to “top up” before a deadline for our customers.
+So most of these trips were booked in the near future.
+For the purpose of comparison, however, the fourth trip below is an example of what you can achieve with a few months’ notice, achieving a better cost per mile than 7 cents.

 Delta Comfort+ (W) LAX – MSY

 The trip cost $342.80 and yielded 3,340 miles x 140% (Delta silver member) = 4,676 MQM’s

 Delta First (I) Miami (MIA) – Seattle (SEA)